junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 #### Act 2

 More than ever, Cas misses the human invention of phones.
-He doesn't like many of the things they call advanced techniques of the last century, but the existence of phone does make one's life so much easier.
+He doesn't like many of the things they call advanced techniques of the last century, but the existence of a phone does make one's life so much easier.

-Especially when it comes to finding people hidden from all angels.
+Especially when it comes to finding people hidden from all the angels.

 Cas would follow the tracks to where the horse marks disappear into water or bushes, and search the land for hours after hours with no outcome.

-Then Dean's prayer would come through, echoing in his brain like a one-direction phone line where he can only listen but has no way to answer.
+Then Dean's prayer would come through, echoing in his brain like a one-directional phone line where he can only listen but has no way to answer.

 He misses the times when he could simply dial his number and ask, "Dean, where are you?"